benhur-okur/SE302-Project/README.md

 # Overview

-Syllabus Manager is a standalone Windows desktop application designed to handle up to 25,000 student records efficiently.
-It provides separate interfaces for administrators, lecturers, and students, all while maintaining data in a SQLite database.
+Syllabus Manager is a desktop application designed to streamline course and classroom management.
+It allows users to create, edit, and manage courses, student enrollments, and classroom assignments through an intuitive interface.

 # Prerequisites
 Operating system: Windows